mariovalney/api-improver-for-woocommerce/readme.txt

 == Screenshots ==

-1. Request to create/update a Product
+1. Request to create a Product with a category without ID.
+2. Example to update a Product with both categories with and without ID.

 == Changelog ==